 About me

-Completeness Thresholds
+Completeness Thresholds (Ongoing)

-My current research focuses on completeness thresholds for memory safety proofs.
+Besides building verifier, my current research focuses on completeness thresholds for memory safety proofs.
 The goal of this work is to reduce unbounded memory safety proofs to bounded ones.

 - Completeness Thresholds for Memory Safety of Array Traversing Programs, SOAP 2023